A WEEK OF OUTDOOR CLIMBING & CAMPING

 Risk management: track weather, climbing safety, time management

 PACKING GUIDE: Most adventure, camping and cooking gear are available for student use but some personal gear is required.
 As always, feel free to bring personal adventure gear in good condition.
-See the Camp Gear list for specifics.
+We will provide a camp packing list with specific equipment each student will need.

 Preventing accidents, minimizing consequences